 Academics at Woodbridge High School

 Woodbridge students are also more prepared for college.
 Out of the 95% of Woodbridge students who graduate, 66% graduate with UC/CSU entrance requirements completed and have an average SAT score of 1762.
-Part of the reason these students are so prepared is because there are many advanced courses offered and many of the students take part in them.
+Part of the reason these students are so prepared is that there are many advanced courses offered and many of the students take part in them.
 There are almost 30 different advanced courses offered at Woodbridge High School.

 Great Schools looks at the gaps between different groups of students.
 If there is a major gap between the different groups, then a school’s equity is ranked low.
-The groups of students are divided by race/ethnicity, disabilities, and low-income.
+The groups of students are divided by race/ethnicity, disabilities, and low income.
 Woodbridge High ranks high with equity due to the test scores of the many different groups of students.

 The environment at a school is important to the growth of the students.
 Woodbridge High School is a very diverse school.
-43% of students are White, 35% are Asian, 12% Hispanic, 4% two or more races, 3% are Filipino, and 2% are Black.
+43% of students are White, 35% are Asian, 12% are Hispanic, 4% two or more races, 3% are Filipino, and 2% are Black.
 One of the most interesting things about Woodbridge is that the gender gap is split right down the middle.

 Varsity Driving Academy

 Varsity Driving Academy teaches Woodbridge students how to drive safely and defensively.
 Our goal is to help these students prepare for their bright futures.
 We succeed more often than not due to our flexibility in learning how to drive.
-We don’t want to add more weight to the shoulders of our students, instead, we pick them up and train them to drive.
+We don’t want to add more weight to the shoulders of our students.
+Instead, we pick them up and train them to drive.